SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     abbreviation : TranslatedString
 ```

 Defines an attribute that can be assigned a value range by `AttributeSetting`.
-Attributes are used for interaction between game entities (e.g. health) and as payment for effects.

 **name**
-The name of the attribute as a translated string.
+Name of the attribute as a translated string.

 **abbreviation**
 Short version of the names as a translated string.